srnsw/vmbx/README.md

 	vmbx -dump FILE or DIR

-To convert a VMBX file, or set of files, to multipart-MIME encoded EML format, do:
+To convert a VMBX file, or set of files, to EML format, do:

 	vmbx -mail FILE or DIR